 - Overall scrolling is slow.

-With initial support for Unix systems, Xnview is now available as a photo viewer for Windows 10 too.
+With initial support for only Unix systems, Xnview is now available as a photo viewer for Windows 10 as well.
 It is not just an image viewer but a photo organizer and editor too.
 XnView is a robust software and supports multiple languages.

 XnView not only supports 500+ image formats but also a few audio and video formats.
 It also supports scripting to rename a batch of files in a single stretch.
 On top of that, you can use basic editing tools to crop, resize, rotate, and add a bunch of effects.
 You can edit Raster images too which is a rare feature.

 Format: JPG, BMP, GIF, PNG, TIFF, Raster and 500+ file formats.